 I like using syringes without needles for pouring paint.
 It gives me more control.
 If you like using something else (even a teacup), that’s okay too.

 If you’re not shooting only abstract clouds of paint, but have an object to play the leading role, you’ll need something to fix the object on its place.

 The entire construction should be steady and motionless.
 So the only thing that’s moving will be painted.

 There can be several solutions to this problem.

 - First, use special clamps, if you have them.

 - Second, a sheet of glass.
-For my shot of chili pepper, I glued a fork to an additional sheet of glass.
-If the glass is clean and unscratched, it would be completely invisible inside the water.
+For my shot of the chilli pepper, I glued a fork to an additional sheet of glass.
+If the glass is clean and unscratched, it would be invisible inside the water.

 - Third, a combination of a stick, a glue gun, and a stationary clamp.
 I did that for the shot with Like icon, as you can see.